jshvarts/MosbyMVP/conductor-hello-world/README.md

 The View extends Mosby's abstract `MvpController`.
 The View does not define any custom `ViewState` to be preserved on device configuration changes such as rotation.

-Instead of extending `MvpController`, the View could implement Mosby's `MvpConductorDelegateCallback` instead.
+Instead of extending `MvpController`, the View could implement Mosby's `MvpConductorDelegateCallback`.

 ## Presenter